qclic/qclic.github.io/README.md

 ## Deploy

-Currently, the SecOS documentation website is hosted on GitHub Pages.
+Currently, the InfisecOS documentation website is hosted on GitHub Pages.
 The repository is configured by default to deploy via GitHub Actions.
 When the source code is committed to the repository, it will automatically trigger GitHub Actions to deploy the website.

 > It also supports yarn deploy for deploying to a separate branch (after modifying the repository configuration).
 >  - Linux: